rodrigocarvajal/biodataclub/meetings/december_2019/Project_descriptions.md

 **Programming background:** Familiarity with Java or R (depending of the tool to use).
 Java code has been already developed for this purpose.

-## Efficient, Fast & Accurate compression of large datasets using PCA (Team Lead: Anders Berglund)
+## Efficient, Fast & Accurate Compression of Large Datasets using PCA (Team Lead: Anders Berglund)

 The goal of this project is to implement the NIPALS (non-linear iterative partial least squares) PCA algorithm in several languages.
 The project will include the following steps: read data file, error check and handling of missing values, convert to matrix format, remove mean, scale to unit variance (optional), calculate PCA model using NIPALS, calculate relevant statistics, save/export results